 And there you have it – a beautiful, gathered elastic waistband that won’t twist.

-Sewing Elastic – Create a Casing
+Method 2: Sewing Elastic in a Casing

 This method of sewing elastic in an elastic waistband is great for thin or thick elastic where fuller gathers are desired.
 As well as waistbands, it is commonly used in the neck of peasant dress patterns.
 I have referred to creating a casing on a waistband but this method works equally well on necks, sleeves and ankles.